 While you may gravitate towards the bigger cities of Detroit or Grand Rapids, research shows Holland, Michigan, is the best place to start a business.
 It was selected as the nation’s best city to start a small business because it boasts many startups, the potential for revenue growth, and excellent access to resources.

-The price to file as an LLC in Michigan is $50.
+The cost to start an LLC in Michigan is $75.
 This filing fee must be submitted along with completed Articles of Organization to the state for approval.
 The filing fee in Michigan is lower than in most states.